spring-team/losgatos1/README.md

 As I say yes to life, life says yes to me.

 As I say yes to life, life says yes to me.

+As I say yes to life, life says yes to me.